199ocero/filachat/README.md

 composer require jaocero/filachat
 ```

-Now run the following command to setup FilaChat.
-This handles all the migration, seeding, and config.
+Run the following command to install FilaChat, which will take care of all migrations and configurations.

 ```bash
 php artisan filachat:install